 Colorado Springs chiropractor is willing and able to

-work with fellow Colorado Springs healthcare providers and to offer you options on managing your back pain beyond and/or
+work with fellow Colorado Springs healthcare providers and to offer you options on how to manage your back pain beyond and/or

 alongside opioid drug care.